 Here are some answers to those lingering questions:

 How are you different from what hospice offers?
 We highly recommend every individual and family facing a terminal illness and end of life to call their local hospice as soon as possible.
 Though our doula services do not replace hospice’s medical team of nursing and physician care, we complement hospice teams seamlessly.
-We offer more time, more personalized attention, more continuity at bedside, more advocacy, and more availability beyond what hospice is normally able to provide due to Medicare guidelines.
+We offer more time, more personalized attention, more continuity at bedside, more advocacy, and more availability beyond what hospice is normally able to provide due to health guidelines.
 Our extensive training exceeds what hospice volunteer programs provide as each of us have faced in depth our fears and emotions around death.
 We are trained and practiced to hold space with intense and difficult emotions.
 Our full-time presence and companionship at vigil and at death, our advocacy in hospitals or at home, our coaching to customize end-of-life care plans for spiritual, physical, practical and life review needs, and most of all, our consistent relationships with our clients are not a service offered anywhere else.